 A) Let’s say it’s true that everyone is drinking in the pub.
 Let’s isolate one person from all local drunks, for example, Jack.
-Then, if they all are drinking, Jack will be drinking also.
+Then, if they all are drinking, Jack will be drinking too.
 And vice versa.

 2. The paradox of the liar

-One of the oldest and most popular paradoxes has many statements: “I am lying”, “This statement is a lie,” and even «Everybody lies».
-According to the legend, this paradox which is favored by Gregory House, belongs to a Cretan by the name of Epimenides, who believed that all Cretans were liars, the statement which puzzled philosophers for a long time.
+One of the oldest and most popular scientific paradoxes has many statements: “I am lying”, “This statement is a lie,” and even «Everybody lies».
+According to the legend, this paradox, which is favored by Gregory House, belongs to a Cretan by the name of Epimenides, who believed that all Cretans were liars, the statement which puzzled philosophers for a long time.